Case Interview Examples: 100+ Free Practice Cases (2026)

 Step 5: Identify and Work on Your Weaknesses

-Focus on one improvement area at a time.
-Trying to fix everything at once leads to slower progress than isolating a single skill and drilling it.
+After every practice case, write down what you did well and what you need to improve.
+Focus on one improvement area at a time, since trying to fix everything at once leads to slower progress than isolating a single skill and drilling it.

-- Frameworks that are too generic: candidates use the same framework for every case instead of tailoring it to the specific problem.
-Interviewers notice immediately.
+• Frameworks that are too generic: candidates use the same framework for every case instead of tailoring it to the specific problem.
+Interviewers notice immediately

 How Do Solo, Partner, and Coached Practice Compare?